menumyway/MenuMyWay/README.md

 ### Networking

 1. Login
-⋅⋅* (Read/GET) Query logged in user object
+* (Read/GET) Query logged in user object
-> if user wants to login check username and passwarod check if their unique ids match grant access to them else promt error and ask them to sing up
+> if user wants to login check username and password check if their unique ids match grant access to them else promt error and ask them to sing up
-1. First ordered list item
-⋅⋅* Unordered sub-list.
+1. sign up
+* (Read/GET) Query sign up in user object
+> if cant find username then sign up and make a new account
-1. First ordered list item
+1.
 ⋅⋅* Unordered sub-list.